Shark-ML/Shark/trunk/Shark/doc/sphinx_pages/rest_sources/getting_started/installation.rst

 Shark relies on `Boost <http://www.boost.org>`_ and uses `CMake
 <http://www.cmake.org/>`_.
 Furthermore, Shark can make use of different linear algebra libraries.
 On MacOsX, Accelerate is used by default.
-On linux and Windows, ATLAS is used if available.
+On Linux and Windows, ATLAS is used if available.
 Under **Ubuntu**, you install all required packages by::